L1so/benchy/README.md

 Benchy **may** also works on other distribution than previously stated.
 Be sure to report any issues that you found.

 ## Alpine Linux
-While most Linux distribution uses glibc, Alpine Linux implement [musl libc](https://musl.libc.org/) in its system, thus making precompiled binaries I have prepared not working as it is not compatible with musl libc.
+<strike>While most Linux distribution uses glibc, Alpine Linux implement [musl libc](https://musl.libc.org/) in its system, thus making precompiled binaries not working as it is not compatible with musl libc.

 Until I have found a way to correctly create a precompiled binaries that works across library, Alpine Linux user are advised to install three core package of benchy.